python/cpython/Doc/library/bisect.rst

    >>> [grade(score) for score in [33, 99, 77, 70, 89, 90, 100]]
    ['F', 'A', 'C', 'C', 'B', 'A', 'A']

-The :func:`bisect` and :func:`insort` functions also work with lists of tuples.
+The :func:`.bisect` and :func:`insort` functions also work with lists of tuples.
 The *key* argument can serve to extract the field used for ordering records in a table::